vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_tweet_list_dynamic_data.html.md

 <pre>tweetItemArrayAdapter = new TweetAdapter(this, new String[10]);</pre>

 We were not actually passing any data to the Adapter.
 Just the size of the String array is used by the Adapter to create 10 tweet entries.
-Now we will be passing `tweets` array to TweetAdapter which will be in-turn used in getView() function to set the title, body & date in inflated View.
+Now we will be passing `tweets` array to TweetAdapter which will be in-turn used in getView() method to set the title, body & date in inflated View.

 `TweetListActivity.java`